seattlerb/hoe/README.txt

 Tasks Provided:

 * announce          - Create news email file and post to rubyforge.
 * audit             - Run ZenTest against the package.
+* check_extra_deps  - Install missing dependencies.
 * check_manifest    - Verify the manifest.
 * clean             - Clean up all the extras.
 * config_hoe        - Create a fresh ~/.hoerc file.
 * debug_gem         - Show information about the gem.
-* default          - Run the default tasks.
+* default           - Run the default task(s).
 * deps:email        - Print a contact list for gems dependent on this gem
 * deps:fetch        - Fetch all the dependent gems of this gem into tarballs
 * deps:list         - List all the dependent gems of this gem
 * docs              - Build the docs HTML Files
 * email             - Generate email announcement file.
+* flay              - Analyze for code duplication.
+* flog              - Analyze code complexity.
-* gem              - Build the gem file hoe-1.8.0.gem
+* gem               - Build the gem file hoe-1.9.0.gem
 * generate_key      - Generate a key for signing your gems.
 * install_gem       - Install the package as a gem.
 * multi             - Run the test suite using multiruby.
 * package           - Build all the packages
 * post_blog         - Post announcement to blog.
 * post_news         - Post announcement to rubyforge.
 * publish_docs      - Publish RDoc to RubyForge.
+* rcov              - Analyze code coverage with tests
 * release           - Package and upload the release to rubyforge.
 * ridocs            - Generate ri locally for testing.
 * tasks             - Generate a list of tasks for doco.
 * test              - Run the test suite.
 * test_deps         - Show which test files fail when run alone.

 See class rdoc for help.
 Hint: ri Hoe